You did it!! You have gotten to your goal doing the 21 Day Fix!!! Now it is time to get going into the maintenance phase!

 The whole time I was adding in containers, I was watching my scales like a hawk.
 Why?

 Watching for an upward tick.
 I had started the habit of weighing every single day at the start of my journey and because of that, I knew that even one day of bad eating could change that scale number drastically.
 (I am so sodium-sensitive that the wrong meal has made me gain 5+ lbs overnight more than once!)
 Adding in these containers at this speed was working, I had no sudden weight gains.

 Last, of all, I added my yellows in over a couple of weeks.
 Right then is when I saw enough of a change in my scales to know I needed to stop.
 3 Yellows, if I ate 4 a day I saw a slight gain after a few days.

 What Bracket was I eating in?

 Well, that is why I said I was watching my scales like a HAWK.
 Maintenace is very flexible.
 You can make a combination of containers that works for YOU, finally.
 So I had decided to split B and C up and make B/C. Because I was opting “more veggies and protein” I went with C for my Greens, my Reds, and my Teaspoons.
 My Purples and Yellows in B. I made darn sure I ONLY used 1 Blue and 1 Orange tho!!

 Are there days when I flip flop my containers?
 Sometimes.
 If I have some fruit to use up, I might skip a veggie and have fruit instead.
 Maybe, if I am not going to get all of my red containers in, I will go ahead and add a teaspoon or two of oil/peanut butter to my day.

 YOU CAN NOT DO THIS IN AN ACTIVE WEIGHT LOSS ROUND.
-ONLY IN MAINTENANCE!!
+ONLY WHEN GOING INTO THE MAINTENANCE PHASE!!

 Did I say that loud enough??